Climate and Average Weather Year Round in Ponte Vedra Beach Florida, United States

 Based on the tourism score, the best times of year to visit Ponte Vedra Beach for warm-weather activities are from late March to late May and from early October to mid November.

-The hot season lasts for 3.8 months, from May 27 to September 21, with an average daily high temperature above 84°F. The hottest day of the year is July 23, with an average high of 89°F and low of 75°F.
+The hot season lasts for 3.8 months, from May 27 to September 21, with an average daily high temperature above 84°F. The hottest month of the year in Ponte Vedra Beach is July, with an average high of 89°F and low of 75°F.

-The cool season lasts for 3.0 months, from December 3 to March 2, with an average daily high temperature below 69°F. The coldest day of the year is January 17, with an average low of 48°F and high of 64°F.
+The cool season lasts for 3.0 months, from December 3 to March 2, with an average daily high temperature below 69°F. The coldest month of the year in Ponte Vedra Beach is January, with an average low of 48°F and high of 64°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.